Energy Assessment Services in the UK

 SHOW DESCRIPTION

-SAP calculations are required by Building Control departments, and they are required at two stages, at design stage to check for compliance and at completion to reflect any changes that may have been made during the construction.
+Building Control departments require SAP calculations at two key stages.
+First, at the design stage to check for compliance.
+Second, at completion to reflect any changes made during the construction.

 SHOW DESCRIPTION